youknowone/UI7Kit/README.md

 UI7Kit
 ======

-UI7Kit is a GUI toolkit to implement iOS7 look & feel UIKit under iOS5/iOS6.
-It is also supported that patching UIKit to UI7Kit in runtime.
+UI7Kit is a GUI toolkit to backport flat-style UIKit from iOS7 to iOS5/iOS6.
+Additionally, UI7Kit can be used to patch legacy UIKit to UI7Kit in runtime.

-NOTE: This project is very immature and under progressing.
-This is not available for real product yet.
+NOTE: This project is very immature and in progressing.
+It is not a good idea that try this for complex real-world product.
+Reporting or contributing any missing feature would be appreciated.

 Goal
 ----
-- Full-featured copy of UIKit for iOS7 look & feel (Except status bar).
+- Implement flat-style iOS7 theme to iOS5/6 (Except status bar).
-- Patch the classic UIKit to UI7Kit in runtime to reduce code rewriting for legacy codes.
+- Patch the classic UIKit to UI7Kit in runtime.
+(Renew your legacy app just in a line!)
 - 100% UIKit compatibility.

 How to use
 ----------
-Case 1: Dynamic patch
+Case 1: Dynamic patch (Mostly recommended)

     #import <UI7Kit/UI7Kit.h>
     UI7KitPatchAll(NO); // in main.m, before UIApplicationMain()

-Case 2: Partial usage: Use UI7<class> instead of UI<class>.
+Case 2: Partial usage
+: Use UI7<class> instead of UI<class>.
-ex) UI7NavigationController, instead of UINavigationController
+: ex) UI7NavigationController, instead of UINavigationController

-Case 3: Partial patch
+Case 3: Partial dynamic patch

     #import <UI7Kit/UI7Kit.h>
     [UI7<class> patch]; // ex) [UI7TableView patch];

 Example
 -------
 Example with current code.
+(0.0.7)

 ![Current status](https://raw.github.com/youknowone/UI7Kit/master/UI7Kit.png).

 Contact
 -------

+- Github issues are appreciated.
-Email: Address is in LICENSE or git log.
+- Email: Address is in LICENSE or git log.

-IRC: Visit irc://irc.freenode.org/#youknowone for instant message.
-(You need IRC client)
+- IRC: Visit irc://irc.freenode.org/#youknowone for instant message.
+(You need an IRC client)

 How to run test app
 -------------------